Multiple injured in overnight shootings in New Haven

-NEW HAVEN, Conn — New Haven police are investigating two separate shootings that resulted in 3 gunshot victims overnight.
+NEW HAVEN, Conn — New Haven police are investigating two separate shootings that resulted in three gunshot victims overnight Sunday.

-Both victims were transported to Yale-New Haven Hospital, where the woman victim's injuries were determined to be non-life threatening.
-The male victim remains in critical but stable condition, according to police.
+Both victims were transported to Yale-New Haven Hospital, where the woman's injuries were determined to be non-life threatening.
+The man remains in critical condition, according to police.

 Detectives from the Major Crimes Unit and Bureau of Identification were sent to the scene to gather evidence and search for potential witnesses, but no witnesses were located, police said.